siobhanlgorman/favoureats/README.md

 ### Colours

-The colours are chosen to convey nature, fresh clean and nutritious.
-Colours are kept very minimal and limited to: white, green, grey, charcoal font? black?
+The colours are chosen to convey nature, fresh clean and nutritious: green, pale grey, dark grey, black and white.
+The predominant colour is green (#008000): used for buttons, links and icons Font colours are charcoal grey, black and white, adjusted for contrast Shading is muted grey.

 ### Typography